- Open Source CEO by Bill Kerr

 The sinking of the ship

 Shackleton had a geniusāit was neither more nor less than thatāfor keeping those about him in high spirits.
 We loved him.
-To me, he was a brother. - Frank Worsley | ![]() Trapped, Weddell Sea. |
+To me, he was a brother. āFrank Worsley | ![]() Trapped, Weddell Sea. |

-Upon the realisation that they were trapped ālike an almond in the middle of a chocolate barā as one crewman put it, Shackletonās focus became twofold: 1) getting the ship unstuck as soon as humanly possible, and 2) keeping the crews energy in a place that they can finish the expedition, or at the very least get home safely.
+Upon the realization that they were trapped ālike an almond in the middle of a chocolate barā as one crewman put it, Shackletonās focus became twofold: 1) getting the ship unstuck as soon as humanly possible, and 2) keeping the crewās energy in a place that they can finish the expedition, or at the very least get home safely.

-That meant a full diet of dog races, banjo singalong sessions and ice football, or soccer, depending on where you are reading this from.
+That meant a full diet of dog races, banjo sing-along sessions, and ice football, or soccer, depending on where you are reading this from.

-āShackletonās spirits were wonderfully irrepressible considering the heartbreaking reverses he has had to put up with and the frustration of all his hopes for this year at least,ā Worsley would say. āOne would think he had never a care on his mind and he is the life and soul of half the skylarking and fooling in the ship.ā
+āShackletonās spirits were wonderfully irrepressible considering the heartbreaking reverses he has had to put up with and the frustration of all his hopes for this year at least,ā Worsley would say. āOne would think he had never a care on his mind, and he is the life and soul of half the skylarking and fooling in the ship.ā

 Ice soccer.

-The sinking of the Endurance was proceeded by two long months living on an ice flow, hoping for salvation by reaching the relatively nearby Paulet Island, approximately 250 miles (402 km) away.
+The sinking of the Endurance was preceded by two long months living on an ice flow, hoping for salvation by reaching the relatively nearby Paulet Island, approximately 250 miles (402 km) away.
 But this also would elude Shackleton and his men.
-On April the 9th, the ice they called home would break apart, and would Shackleton would be forced to order the crew into the lifeboats, to head for the nearest land.
+On April 9th, the ice they called home would break apart, and Shackleton would be forced to order the crew into the lifeboats to head for the nearest land.
+Five long days at sea later, Shackleton and his exhausted troops had reached the nearby Elephant Island.
+Safe and on land, for now.

 A long and perilous journey